teamclairvoyant/restonomer/restonomer-docs/source/restonomer_transformations.md

 }
 ```

-Now, suppose the requirement is to transform case of COL_B to lowercase:
+Now, suppose the requirement is to transform case of all columns to lowercase:

 Then, user can configure the `ChangeColumnCase` transformation in the below manner: